 Whisk honey into beeswax mixture and stir well.

 Carefully pour the hot mixture into small containers with lids.
-I filled one large tube, a one ounce container, and an old Altoids tin and had plenty left over.
+I filled 1 large tube, a 1 ounce container, and an old Altoids tin and had plenty left over.
 You could definitely buy this 25 pack of tubes and fill them all – they make a great gift!